 Law at Thurgood Marshall Academy

-Thurgood Marshall was founded by law students and attorneys who were part of the DC Street Law clinic at Georgetown University Law Center.
+Thurgood Marshall was founded by law students and attorneys in the DC Street Law clinic at Georgetown University Law Center.
 Street Law is a program that brings law students and professors into high school classrooms to educate students about the law and their rights.
 While teaching at a neighborhood high school, these law students and professors realized how limited opportunities dramatically stunted the academic and social development of students.
 They saw an opportunity to use legal principles as teaching tools to educate and empower the bright and energetic students they encountered.

 In addition to addressing the legal aspects inherent in course content, Thurgood Marshall Academy stresses community involvement and the critical thinking skills required for full participation in the dialogue of citizenship.
 Our goal is not that every one of our graduates become a lawyer but rather that they all learn the skills that lawyers have—the ability to solve complex problems, think critically, and advocate persuasively for themselves and their communities.